MihutaMihail/CSharp_API/README.md

 The controller sends the HTTP response back to the client.
 The response may include the status code (2xx, 4xx, 5xx), headers or a response body if needed.

 ## About
-• The API was meant to be hosted on a linux web server, but at the time that this comment is being written, the server is not finished and it is not something that I have done.
-My part in the project was solely the API, which is why I'm only pushing the API part of the project.
+• The API was meant to be hosted on a linux web server, but at the time that this comment is being written, the server has not been finished in due time.
+All my tasks were around constructing the API itself, which is why I'm only pushing the API part of the project.